Online Learning | Frequently Asked Questions

 Is an Online Course Easier?

-No. Discussions are quite intensive since expectations of participation often count more in online courses.
-Keep in mind that summer courses usually run more than twice as fast as traditional face-to-face classes.
+No. Online classes maintain the academic rigor and standards of traditional face-to-face classes.
+Managing your time to ensure you are prepared to participate in discussions and complete your assignments is an important factor in your learning success.
+Discussions are quite intensive since expectations of participation often count more in online courses.
+Keep in mind that accelerated and summer courses include all the expectations and requirements of semester length classes, but are offered in a highly condensed time schedule.
 You will work harder over a shorter period of time.
-Most online students report that they find this kind of learning more rewarding in many ways.
+Most online students report that they find this kind of accelerated format learning to be rewarding in many ways.

 Can I See What an Online Course Looks Like?

 Yes, and you should.
-Faculty who teach online classes are happy to discuss their classes.
+Faculty teaching online classes are happy to discuss their classes.
 Most will be able to show you their online Blackboard course from last year, and they may even be able to enroll you in that class so that you can get an idea of what it is like.
 Many faculty members who are still working on the development of their online summer courses do not mind if you peek in during construction.
-You can also ask for a face-to-face meeting, but try to schedule it while the professors are still on campus during the spring semester.
-This will help you feel comfortable with the class and the professor and will help break the ice before you start.
+You can also ask for a face-to-face meeting, at a mutually convenient time, or contact the instructor via e-mail.

 Are Online Courses More Expensive?

-No, for summer only, the cost is reduced, $2,600 for 3 credit hours.
-If online courses are taken during the fall and spring semesters, the cost is the same as it is for all other AU classes.
-But, regardless of when you take the class or whether it is online or face-to face, you will find the same high quality AU teaching and learning.
+No, tuition rates for online learning courses is the same as face-to-face courses.
+But, regardless of when you take the class or whether it is online or face to face, you will find the same high quality AU teaching and learning.

 Will Students Have Access to Campus Resources in an Online Course?